WL-Biol385-VR-Projects/ATP-Synthase-Project/README.md

 Walker, J.E., Fearnley, I.M., Gay, N.J., Gibson, B.W., Northrop, F.D., Powell, S.J., Runswick, M.J., Saraste, M. and Tybulewicz, V.L.
 (1985) Primary structure and subunit stoichiometry of F1-ATPase from bovine mitochondria.
 J. Mol.
 Biol.
 184, 677–701

 Walker, J.E. and Dickson, V.K.
 (2006) The peripheral stalk of the mitochondrial ATP synthase.
 Biochim.
 Biophys.
 Acta 1757, 286–296

+Assets implemented in the project can be found under the Assets folder.

+## Special thanks to:
+* Dr. Paul Low
+* Mr. Dave Phaff
+* Dr. Gregg Whitworth

+# Copyright and Licensing
+Copyright 2016 John Bowman, Matthew Bryson, Jennifer Lee, Katie Windle

+This file is part of ATP-Synthase-Project.

+ATP-Synthase-Project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ATP-Synthase=Project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Foobar.
+If not, see <http://www.gnu.org/licenses/>.